TopSlime999/optimus/README.md

 * **Notes**
     * Will soon add option to read specific file, and view lines in terminal.
-    * improvements to code logic and speed.
+    * improvements to code logic and speed
+    * expects files to be `UTF-8` encoded.
+(Will improve upon this as well.)